WiliTheSParrow/UdemyCourse_PigGame/Readme.md

 * What is a callback function;
 * What is an anonymous function;
 * How to change the image in an <img> element;
-* What is the ternary operator;
+* What is the ternary operator.
-* How to add, remove and toggle HTML classes.

 This game was built by <a href="https://www.linkedin.com/in/wjulia91/">Julia Wilhelm</a> for Jonas Schmedtmann's online course <a href="https://www.udemy.com/share/101WfeB0cbc1xbTHw=/">The Complete JavaScript Course 2020: Build Real Projects!</a>.
 Copyright © by Jonas Schmedtmann.